lytics/pathforajs/docs/docs/targeting.md

 Pathfora gains power by seamlessly integrating with [Lytics](http://www.getlytics.com/) for real-time user identification.
 This allows for precise audience targeting with each module.
-Setting this up in Pathfora requires an object with certain targeting rules as the first parameter to [initializeWidgets](/api/methods.md#initializewidgets) and your Lytics Account ID as a second parameter.
+Setting this up in Pathfora requires an object with certain targeting rules as the first parameter to [initializeWidgets](/api/methods.md#initializewidgets).

 ``` javascript
 var modules = {